 We were delighted that Citi supported WIBF as headline sponsor for the 2017 Awards for Achievement Luncheon.

-Every year the nominees surpass our expectations with their innovation and creativity and every year we leave the Luncheon inspired by the talented women working in our sector.
+Every year the nominees surpass expectations with their innovation and creativity and every year we leave the Luncheon inspired by the talented women working in our sector.
+2017 was no different.

 Award for Achievement

 Celebrating a woman who has achieved success within a senior role and who displays qualities of dynamism and daring.
 Candidates have excelled in their professional life and have also shown an ability to use their skills outside of their own career by either serving on boards of other organisation or by being involved in furthering the interests of women in the workplace.

 Celebrating a woman aged 35 or younger who is making a significant impact in an organisation.
 The panel look for women whose contribution to date makes her 'one to watch'.
 Young professionals are shaping their organisation, not just in terms of financial success but also as being an example to others.

 Celebrating a seasoned professional, man or woman, who through personal commitment, application and dedication, continuously promotes and inspires women in the workplace to reach their full potential.